danielloader/kubernetes-sdlc/docs/concepts/loose-coupling.md

 - Internal component coupling - Custom Resource Definitions, ConfigMaps and Secrets needing to exist before Objects referencing them.
 - External component coupling - [IAM](https://aws.amazon.com/iam/getting-started/) roles needing to exist with the right trust relationship to a [OIDC provider](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html) to permit [IRSA](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) access from a Service Account.

+Due to the fact coupling is so contentious when creating a layered system the best option is to have some blind faith the resource you're calling for and relying on exists - and if it doesn't you need to fail safely and report the status of the failure so make debugging easier.
+All projects should accept transient failures in components and handle them gracefully where possible, especially on kubernetes.
+If this isn't possible you will need to implement some health-checking logic in an initContainer to prevent the start of your pod.

 ## Internal Components

 FluxCD offers two ways to handle coupling of components when applied to a cluster: